Grouse Mountain is Vancouver’s number one tourist attraction.

 Expect to pay about $35.00 for a Vancouver taxi from downtown.

-If you have the time I highly recommend pairing the two attractions together.
+In fact, if you have the time I highly recommend pairing the two attractions together.

 For detailed directions head over to Google Maps.